Locations:

 Anomalous Coronary Artery

-An anomalous coronary artery wasn’t formed correctly in the womb.
+An anomalous coronary artery wasn’t formed correctly in the uterus.
 This rare problem means your coronary artery is in the wrong spot or it started in the wrong spot.
 This can cause problems with how your blood circulates through your heart.
 When your heart muscle doesn’t get the oxygen it needs, tissues can die.

 Overview